odissei-data/ingestion-workflow-orchestrator/readme.md

 The `make ingest` command allows you to specify the url and API key of a specific target Dataverse.
-If you do not provide them, it will use the target in the settings in odissei_settings.toml and the key in .secrets.toml.
+If you do not provide them, it will use the target in the settings in `odissei_settings.toml` and the key in `.secrets.toml`.
 It also allows you to specify if the pipeline should first harvest the metadata.
 This is useful for quick dev'ing after the metadata was already harvested or to rerun the bucket with metadata files from failed dataset workflows.
+There is also an option to override the default bucket name by specifying the target bucket.

 This is the list of data providers that can be used in the `make ingest` command: